MarkB19988/CapstoneProject1-ZSL/README.md

 ### Written

-We will also be providing handouts to the members of ZSL that are present at the concept pitch
+We will also be providing handouts to the members of ZSL that are present at the concept pitch for them to keep.
+These handouts will have the same information on them as the powerpoint, but having a physical copy allows the representative

-For our concept pitch, we traveled to ZSL Whipsnade to meet with the client.
-Before the meeting we had created a short powerpoint presentation with an idea of how we visioned the game as well as a few concept art designs to show where we wanted each element to go.
-Once the presentation was over we asked for feedback and questions to help us improve our idea and vision for the game.
-Below is a list of the feedback we recieved after the presentation.

 Noted feedback:
 * Maze screen - want the chain to be the main feature/focus.